aprove-developers/KoAT2-Releases/README.md

 - [Z3](https://github.com/Z3Prover/z3)

 ## External Tools
-KoAT uses SymPy for some linear algebra calculations.
-If you want to use it, please install it on your system.
-SymPy is already included in the Docker image.

 To generate an image of the graph of an integer program, KoAT2 invokes [Graphviz](https://graphviz.org/), which has to be manually installed on the system.
 Note that when building the Docker image, the current Ubuntu binaries of [Graphviz](https://graphviz.org/) are installed.
 Thus, the resulting image already contains [Graphviz](https://graphviz.org/).